epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 Aladin uses HiPS as basemaps - they are multiresolution maps which can be zoomed in very efficiently.
 Planetary HiPS are available from the left menu, under Collection / Solar System, providing global image coverage of many bodies.

-• To display a HiPS:
+**• To display a HiPS:**

 - In the fields on top of the window, set Frame to "Planet" or "Planet deg" - this will use a grid in degrees (counted E and W from 0 - this is not the IAU convention, but this is OK).
 - Set Projection to Spheric (which is actually: orthographic), Cartesian (actually: cylindrical), or Mercator for most applications.
 - Aitoff and Mollweide projections are similar to sinusoidal, with all the surface visible simultaneously; keep them centered on (0°,0°).
 - In properties, ".longitude" should be set to "ascending" for correct orientation.
-- The grid button is on the bootom left of the display
+- The grid button is on the bottom left of the display

 <img src="img/Aladin_Ceres.png" width="500" alt="4">